 Section 4.5.3.3 of the Cambridge Handbook explains how to deal with candidates who may have a contagious disease.
-For the November 2020 series, if you suspect a candidate, invigilator or examiner may have Covid-19, you should disregard the advice in the current handbook and follow these steps.
+For the June 2021 series, if you suspect a candidate, invigilator or examiner may have Covid-19, you should disregard the advice in the current handbook and follow these steps.

 1. Before exam day, tell candidates they cannot take the exam and should not come to the exam venue if they display symptoms of Covid-19.
+Candidates must not sit exams at their centre, even in isolation, if they:

-If they are displaying symptoms, or if they have been in contact with symptomatic people or travelled to places restricted by your local authorities, tell them to stay at home.
+- are displaying symptoms. - have been in contact with symptomatic people. - have travelled to places restricted by your local authorities.

+If any of these apply to your candidates, tell them to stay at home.
 They should follow local or national regulations on self-isolation and/or quarantine.
-There is also more information and a comprehensive set of FAQs on the World Health Organisation's website.
+There is also more information and a comprehensive set of frequently asked questions (FAQs) on the World Health Organization (WHO) website.